awslabs/aurora-dsql-django/reference/ADAPTER_BEHAVIOR.md

 **Impact:**
 - All primary keys will be UUIDs (e.g. `8fcc0dd2-1d96-4428-a619-f0e43996dc19`) instead of integers (e.g. `1`, `2`, `3`)
-- Sort order of primary keys is not predictable
+- Sort order may not match insertion order
 - URLs, session data, etc. may contain UUID strings

 **Why this is necessary:** Aurora DSQL does not support auto-incrementing sequences.
 UUID primary keys are recommended.